Introduction: Chunky Knit Blanket

 - Repeat this process until there is only one stitch left on the right needle

-- Slip the needle out of the last loop, but keep the loop intact
+- Slip the last stitch off of the needle, but keep the stitch in tact.

 Step 5: Finished Product!